NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Anjana Thanguturi
 Worked on trigonometric functions and their inversev functions along with sindhuja.
 All are implemented but facing some output errors need to work on them.

+###### Madhupriya Gundeti
+Have to work on more functions required to integrate SQLite to Javascript.